Ahmed-Elarosi/Ahmed-Elarosi/README.md

    },
-   currentOccupation: ["Student, looking for a new challenge & open for job opportunities"],
+   currentOccupation: ["looking for a new challenge & open for job opportunities"],

 };
 ```